 It was a rainy London afternoon.
-Alex Shiraz placed the official letter on the mahogany table between himself and Norman and sat back in his chair.
-He wasn’t in the mood to read its contents, let alone comment on the changes his lawyer had made to increase the severity of the notice.
-Alex had far too much on his mind to preoccupy himself with the despicable actions of a conniving crook.
-Someone he once thought could potentially become a proper client.
+I placed the official letter on the mahogany table between myself and Norman and sat back in my chair.
+I wasn’t in the mood to read its contents, let alone to comment on the changes my lawyer had made to increase the severity of the notice.
+I had far too much on my mind than to preoccupy myself with the despicable actions of a conniving crook.
+Someone I once thought could potentially become a proper client.

-Alex loathed cheats.
-The business of high finance, however, was replete with them and he’d met his fair share of miscreants.
-He momentarily focused on a framed picture on Norman’s desk.
+I momentarily focused on a framed picture on Norman’s desk.
 A black and white family photo.
 Norman, his wife and three daughters smiling into the camera.
-The background suggested Oman but Alex wasn’t certain.
+The background suggested Oman but I wasn’t certain.

 “What’s going on?” said Norman.
 “Don’t you want to read it?”

-Norman looked at Alex with surprise but didn’t put up a struggle.
-He saw the expression of sheer exhaustion in Alex’s eyes.
+Norman looked at me with surprise but didn’t put up a struggle.
+He saw the expression of sheer exhaustion in my weary eyes.

 “That’s fine.
 You’ve got plenty of time to sue the bastard.”